dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

 `code-builder`, `docblock`, `class-mover`, `completion`, `path-finder`, and more).
-All of the libraries are untagged and unstable, none of them are intended to be consumed by other projects at this point in time and most of them are incomprehensive, providing only what is required for the Phpactor project.
-All of them, however, are decoupled from Phpactor (at least in most cases).
+All of the libraries are untagged and unstable, none of them are intended to be consumed by other projects at this point in time and most of them fall short of being outstanding, providing only what is good-enough for the Phpactor project.
+They are, however decoupled from the main Phpactor application.

 ![Components](/images/2018-08-19/components.png)